betteridiot/seqlogo/README.md

 ---
 #### `conda` environment:

-To produce the ideal virtual environment that will run `seqLogo` on a `conda`-based build, clone the repo or download the environment.yml within the repo.
+To produce the ideal virtual environment that will run `seqlogo` on a `conda`-based build, clone the repo or download the environment.yml within the repo.
 Then run the following
 command: